rok-povsic/rok-povsic.github.io-src/content/articles/which-language-for-tws-api.md

 Tags: investing, api, interactive brokers, tws
 Authors: Rok Povšič

-# TWS API

 Interactive Brokers has an API called [TWS API](https://interactivebrokers.github.io) which you can use to programmatically execute trades, poll current/historical market data, get account info, open positions, etc.
 Official bindings for several programming languages exist, namely: C#, Java, C++, VB, and Python.
 All the TWS API functionality is supported in all of those programming languages.
 Which language should you choose for your trading program?

 <!-- PELICAN_END_SUMMARY -->

-### C#
+### C&#35;
 C# is a programming language made by Microsoft, although you can run it on Linux too.
 It's a statically-typed, which means all variable types are known at the compile time.
 That means your IDE, in this case probably Visual Studio, knows all the variable types and can help you a lot when writing code.